-—Excerpt from "Universal Guidelines for Middle School Instructors, 12th Revision"
+— "Universal Guidelines for Middle School Instructors (12th revision)," excerpt.

 Shizuki Ryouko opened her eyes slowly, the ceiling sharpening into focus above her.